indykoning/PyPi_GrowattServer/README.md

 This is based on the endpoints used on the mobile app and could be changed without notice.

+## Examples

+The `examples` directory contains example usage for the library.
+You are required to have the library installed to use them `pip install growattServer`.
+However, if you are contributing to the library and want to use the latest version from the git repository, simply create a symlink to the growattServer directory inside the `examples` directory.

 ## Plant Settings

 The plant settings function(s) allow you to re-configure the settings for a specified plant.
 The following settings are required (and are therefore pre-populated based on the existing values for these settings)